Does When You Book Actually Matter?

 - Frankston (~80%) and outer suburbs generally have higher pass rates than inner Melbourne

-- The "Free Ls and Free Ps" scheme (from August 2025) reduces overall costs
+- The "Free Ls and Free Ps" scheme (from August 2022) means learner permit and online HPT testing are free

 QLD